- Products & Solutions

 Start filtration in the utility and storage area; here, your facility brings in municipal or well water, generates steam, and makes or stores compressed air and nitrogen.
 Plan to use pre-filtration on each of these “utilities” before it enters your process.
 Pre-filtration here improves the efficiency and longevity of your finer filters downstream.

-For water, a 5-micron liquid element will remove forms of contamination larger than 5 microns in diameter, providing an acceptable level of clean supply water for your steam-in-place (SIP) or clean-in-place (CIP) processes.
+For water, a 5-micron liquid element will remove forms of particulate larger than 5 microns in diameter, providing an acceptable level of clean supply water for your steam-in-place (SIP) or clean-in-place (CIP) processes.
 (Ingredient water will require additional reverse osmosis or micro-filtration later in the process).

 The area where active pharmaceutical ingredients (APIs) are formulated and stored should be another focus of filtration.
 Steel tanks can be a breeding ground for bacteria introduced by personnel and ambient air.